benbalter/benbalter.github.com/_posts/2015-04-22-the-difference-between-18f-and-usds.md

 For 18F, the goal isn't simply to deliver the piece of software that they were asked to create, but to leave the partner agency with a better sense of and appreciation for what modern software development looks like outside the Beltway.
 For them a win might be their name on the front page of the Washington Post talking about a new citizen-facing service that they launched, but an even better win would be that the partner agency's name was the one in the headline, spiking the football for 18F's work (and continuing 18F's vision once the engagement concludes).

-Sure, it's leading by example, but it's also the teach-a-CIO-how-to-fish strategy, and for them, culture's a first-class deliverable right along side the open-source code that that very culture necessitates.
+Sure, it's leading by example, but it's also the teach-a-CIO-how-to-fish strategy, and for them, culture's a first-class deliverable right alongside the open-source code that that very culture necessitates.
 Think of them like the "consultant" in the movie Hitch: they're the guy behind the scenes whispering a few pointers in your ear to help you be the best you can be (except without all the food poisoning and rom-com drama).

 ### The healthcare.gov wake up call